Skiing Holidays in Arc 1950

 Whether your kids are first-time skiers, you’re holidaying with a group of intermediate friends or are a highly skilled solo powder hound, the well-appointed accommodation, fantastic facilities, prime ski conditions and ambient atmosphere of Les Arcs 1950 are hard to beat.
 Read on to find out more about this five-star French ski resort.

 Skiing in Arc 1950

-The high altitude of Les Arcs ski area (with plenty of snow-sure runs over 2000 and 3000m) means that you’re practically guaranteed quality powder throughout the season, which typically lasts from mid-December to the end of April.
+The high altitude of Les Arcs ski resort (with plenty of snow-sure runs over 2000 and 3000m) means that you’re practically guaranteed quality powder throughout the season, which typically lasts from mid-December to the end of April.
 Here’s some more useful information:

 The Marmottes lift and Varet Gondola connect the village to the huge Les Arcs ski area, and the skiing is suitable for all levels of aptitude.
 The roomy runs of nearby Arc 2000 are ideal for novice or nervous skiers who want to gradually gain experience and boost their confidence, while Arc 1800 and Villaroger are marvellous if you’re at an intermediate ability level and the challenging black runs and outstanding off-piste areas of Grand Col and Aiguille Rouge are also extremely close by.

 The entire Paradiski area covers 425km of pistes in total and, if you fancy some variation, you can hop on board the double-decker Vanoise Express cable car from Peisey Vallandry across the valley to La Plagne.

 As you can see, Arc 1950 offers world-class ski conditions for all types of travel parties and all manner of abilities – plus, getting from your accommodation to the slopes is child’s play.

 Snowboarding in Arc 1950